hyperledgendary/fabric-contract-api-rust/docs/guides/getting-started-microfab-builder.md

 ### Start Microfab

+It's best to do this from another terminal window, director is not important.
 First setup an environment variable:

 ```bash
 export MICROFAB_CONFIG='{